anakic/querystorm-docs/docs/General/Preprocessor.md

 {function myFunction(int rowsToReturn = 20)}

 select top {rowsToReturn}
     *
 from
     HumanResources.Department d
 ```

 The above query can be used to define an Excel function that accepts a single parameter and returns a table of results.
 For more information on creating functions with SQL, click [here](../../Functions/Functions_via_SQL).

 ## Defining Excel commands

 The preprocessor also allows defining commands.
-SQL code is used for fetching data or modifying data in the database, while the preprocessor syntax is used to declare the command and specify the events that will trigger execution of the command.
+SQL code is used for fetching data or modifying data in the database, while the preprocessor syntax is used to declare the command and specify the events that will trigger the execution of the command.

 For example: